Baltimore County Department of Health

 Active Parenting of Teens

 This free education program is for Baltimore County residents who want to improve their relationship with their teenage children.
-For more information about this six-week program, call 410-887-3828.
+This six-week program will be conducted at Dumbarton Middle School from 6 to 8 p.m. on Thursdays, March 13 until April 24.
+Please call 410-887-3828 to register.

 Conducted in Head Start and other childcare centers in Baltimore County, this program focuses on improving impulse control, problem solving, anger management, and empathy toward others.
 The Second Step Family Program familiarizes parents with the curriculum, assists them with reinforcing the skills at home, and helps them improve their parenting skills.

 This program targets middle school aged children and is provided in some Police Athletic League (PAL) centers and middle schools.
 This program encourages children to resist peer pressure, make healthy decisions, and make a commitment not to use alcohol, tobacco or other drugs.

 SADD is a student-run peer leadership program in which students educate their peers about the dangers of alcohol, tobacco, other drugs, HIV/AIDS, violence and teen pregnancy.
 There are SADD chapters in high schools, middle schools, and elementary schools throughout Baltimore County.

 After-prom events are safe, supervised, alcohol and drug free activities that offer a fun, exciting alternative to high risk activities following Senior Proms.
 Baltimore County high schools may apply for grants from the Department of Health's Bureau of Behavioral Health to help fund after-prom programs.

 This program is selected for substance abuse treatment centers and the Detention Center for families of adolescents ages 6 -12 years old.
 This program is designed to improve parenting skills and family communication and cohesion.